pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 - unsized structs pointers are double-width because they store a pointer to the struct data and the size of the struct
 - unsized structs can only have 1 unsized field and it must be the last field in the struct

-To really hammer home the point about double-width pointers for unsized types here's a commented code example comparing fixed-size arrays to slices:
+To really hammer home the point about double-width pointers for unsized types here's a commented code example comparing arrays to slices:

 ```rust
 use std::mem::size_of;